carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ```

 - The Flatten layer converts the 28x28x50 output of the convolutional layer into a single one-dimensional vector, that can be used as input for a dense layer.

 - The last dense layer has the most parameters.
 This layer connects every single output 'pixel' from the convolutional layer to the 10 output classes.
 That results in a large number of connections, so a large number of parameters.
-This undermines a bit the expressiveness of the convolutional layers, that have much fewer parameters.
+This undermines a bit the expressiveness of the convolutional layers that have much fewer parameters.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::